-4.5.2 Procurement of Term Contracts
+4.6.1 Term Contracts or Master Service Agreements

 Term Contracts may be utilized by the VPA for the execution of multiple projects or service orders that have similar scope.

 Term Contracts will be advertised with an anticipated yearly contract maximum and a generic scope of services that may be required under the term contract.
 The ordinary Term Contract will be for a term of one year but may be procured for more or less depending on the need and scope of services.
 The required authorization level for the procurement shall be determined by the maximum expenditure the VPA could make under the Contract.